antoinedray/coding-style/README.md

 For other errors such as "More than 10 functions in file.
 (8.9)", you'll have to fix them on your own.

 ## How to collab
-If you find new useful commands don't hesitate to notify me or make a pull request. \
+If you find any error on the moulinette and/or want to upgrade it or if you find new useful clang-format commands don't hesitate to notify me or make a pull request. \
 When adding a new line of config, please add a comment to breifly explain what the line does. \
 Also add the coding style corresponding number to keep track of implemented features.